Road traffic accident claims

 Many people who suffer a whiplash injury naturally want to know how long their symptoms will last.
-Keep reading to find out what these injuries are, what causes them, the symptoms they can lead to and how long these symptoms last.
-We also offer advice on how to speed up your recovery and claim compensation for your suffering.
+In this guide we provide advice on how to speed up your recovery and claim compensation for your suffering.

 What is whiplash?